ablack3/APCDtoOMOP/README.md

 ## Transforming Maine’s All Payer Claims Database to an internationally used common data model to support collaborative research

-*Adam Black, Dave Denton, Maine Medical Center Research Institute; Tega Dibie, Tom Merrill, Katherine Ahrens, Ph.D University of Southern Maine*
+*Adam Black, Dave Denton, Maine Medical Center Research Institute; Tega Dibie, Tom Merrill, Katherine Ahrens, University of Southern Maine*

 This repository contains the ETL code for transforming the Maine All Payer Claim Data into the OMOP common data model.
 This repository is an R package.